 28-UNIT APARTMENT COMPLEX

-28 Units • $6,000,000
+28 Units • $6,250,000

+There is covered parking available on a 1:1 basis.
+There is one common leased laundry room for the tenant’s use and two water heaters serving the complex.
 Apartments are separately metered for, and tenants pay their own PG&E. Kitchens have gas ranges and no disposals.
 Heat is by gas-fired wall furnaces.

 While the apartments have been maintained and somewhat upgraded through the years, this is a building that needs substantial modernization, upgrading and repair.
 Most wall furnaces have recently been replaced.
 The roof is near the end of its serviceable life.
 Windows are original single pane and excessive moisture is readily apparent in many of the units.
-The kitchen and bath vent fans are substandard.
+Kitchen and bath vent fans are substandard.
 The building did receive clearance for its most recent San Rafael strict code enforcement inspection in 2014.
 Call for complete disclosures and inspection reports.

 Rents are significantly below the market.
 Projected market rents are assuming the same current condition.
 Remodeling should result in significantly higher rents.
 Many apartments do not have rental agreements.
 Rents and deposits to be confirmed with Estoppels to be provided.

 SB 1482 became effective on January 1, 2020.
 In general, apartment rents cannot be raised more than 5% plus the cost of living index in any one calendar year.
-The current cost of living index is at 4%, allowing for a maximum 9% annual increase in rents.
+The current cost of living index is at 1.1%, allowing for a maximum 6.1% annual increase in rents.
 Units that are under some other Federal or State restrictive program are possibly not under the requirements of this ordinance and might be able to be raised at a different rate.
 Section 8 tenancies and units under Re-Development restrictions, may be exempt.
 How the law affects this property is beyond the scope of the broker and should be confirmed by a prospective Buyer and their legal counsel.